-- Design, install and/or maintain mine and limestone water storage infrastructure to ensure no discharge of mine or limestone quarry water off-site (except in accordance with an EPL). - On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably designed, installed and/or maintained to minimise permeability.

-- Ensure that the floor and side walls of the tailings storage facility, Evaporation Basin and Surge Dam are designed with a minimum of a 900 millimetres (mm) clay or modified soil liner with a permeability of no more than 1 x 10-9 metres per second (m/s), or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10-14 m/s (or equivalent). - Design, install and maintain a seepage interception system in the Tailings Storage Facility embankments in accordance with Dams Safety Committee (DSC) guidelines. - Design, install and maintain the water storages to capture and convey the 100 year, 72-hour Average Recurrence Interval (ARI) rainfall event. - Design, install and/or maintain the facilities to meet the requirements of the DSC. - The design of the tailings storage facility should conform to: - DSC3A Consequence Categories for Dams (DSC); and - DSC3F Tailings Dams (DSC).
+- Design, install and/or maintain mine and limestone water storage infrastructure to ensure no discharge of mine or limestone quarry water off-site (except in accordance with an EPL). - On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably designed, installed and/or maintained to minimise permeability. - Ensure that the floor and side walls of the tailings storage facility, Evaporation Pond and Decant Transfer Pond are designed with a minimum of a 900 millimetres (mm) clay or modified soil liner with a permeability of no more than 1 x 10-9 metres per second (m/s), or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10-14 m/s (or equivalent). - Design, install and maintain a seepage interception system in the Tailings Storage Facility embankments in accordance with Dams Safety NSW (DS NSW) guidelines. - Design, install and maintain the water storages to capture and convey the 100 year, 72-hour Average Recurrence Interval (ARI) rainfall event. - Design, install and/or maintain the facilities to meet the requirements of DS NSW.